mafifafm/pxt-microbit/docs/courses/csintro/variables/activity.md

 ### ~

 ## Try it out!
-Download the Scorekeeper program to the micro:bit, and have the students play one last round of Rock Paper Scissors using their micro:bits to act as the Scorekeeper!
+Download the Scorekeeper program to the Ragga, and have the students play one last round of Rock Paper Scissors using their micro:bits to act as the Scorekeeper!

 ## ‘Adding’ on with mathematical operations
 There is more we can do with the input we received using this program.
 We can use mathematical operations on our variables.